-Proposed design is one of the most vital steps in your home journey.
+Proposed design is a vital step in your home improvement journey.
 It’s where you and your designer set out what you want your project to look like.
 This includes envisioning your future layout, exteriors, and the amount of glazing you wish to include.
-We can even drop in furniture to help you understand how the spaces will function.

-These designs are most concerned with the aesthetics of your household, and are used within the planning stage to get approval from your local authority, should this be required.
+These designs focus on the aesthetics of your household, and are used within the planning stage to get approval from your local authority, should this be required.

-You’ll make a lot of key decisions while these drawings are prepared, such as setting out your ideal budget, and assessing what is required under planning and the building regulations.
+You’ll make a lot of key decisions while these drawings are prepared, such as setting out your ideal budget, plus assessing what is required under planning and the building regulations.
 You might need to obtain full planning permission, submit a pre-application, or you could benefit from something known as permitted development rights.
 If you have planning already, we can also confirm if this is sufficient or if you need to re-apply.
-At Resi, we make sure your designer is always on hand to talk you through these key considerations.
-Both through our briefing and design calls, and on your Dashboards messaging feature.
+At Resi, we make sure your designer is always on hand to talk you through these key considerations, both through our briefing and design calls, and on your Dashboard's messaging feature.

-It’s worth noting, because they lack structural details, and other technical aspects, they shouldn’t be used for construction purposes.
-Proposed design will be upgraded for construction during the building regulations stage.
+It’s worth noting, because they lack structural details and other technical aspects, these drawings shouldn’t be used for construction purposes.
+Proposed designs will be upgraded for construction during the building regulations stage.

 Stages of proposed design

 You and your assigned designer will go through step by step all the elements you want to be incorporated into your project, running through the brief you created at the start of your Resi journey.
 They’ll also start sketching out an initial layout, which they’ll then fill out in more detail after your call.